script-box/assets/__docs__/TECH_NOTES.md

 ### configure/setup

-[@script-box/configure.cli](https://www.npmjs.com/package/@script-box/configure.cli) is used to configure this solution.

 Run the command `pnpm run configure` to configure the solution.

-Run the command `pnpm run setup` to configure, add git hooks, document and format the solution.

 It will configure the tools used by this solution, such as: